 On the mountain

 Courmayeur caters for all levels of skier, offering the most variety and scope to intermediates.
 However, beginners also have plenty of opportunities here, and experts will particularly love the off-piste terrain and heliskiing opportunities.
 Links to Chamonix enable skiers to venture further afield, and the numerous mountain restaurants on offer mean that stopping for a break is always a pleasure.
+Now that the new Skyway Monte Bianco cable car is open the link to Chamonix is not only quicker but also pretty spectacular.

 Off the mountain